FlexMeasures/flexmeasures/documentation/configuration.rst

 A list of plugins you want FlexMeasures to load (e.g. for custom views or CLI functions).

-There is two types of entries here:
+Two types of entries are possible here:

 * File paths (absolute or relative) to plugins.
 Each such path needs to point to a folder, which should contain an ``__init__.py`` file where the Blueprint is defined.
 * Names of installed Python modules.